claykarn/Trivia/README.md

 # AI-Powered Trivia Game

 An interactive, web-based trivia game built with Python, Quart, HTML, and the OpenAI API.
-Users can choose trivia categories and difficulty levels, answer randomized multiple-choice questions, and receive instant feedback with GPT-powered explanations of the correct answers.
+Users can choose trivia categories and difficulty levels, answer multiple-choice questions, and receive instant feedback with GPT-powered explanations of the correct answers.

 ---